-Mind-body therapists at Cancer Treatment Centers of America® (CTCA) outside Chicago understand the important connection between mental, physical and spiritual health.
+Mind-body therapists at Cancer Treatment Centers of America® (CTCA) in Chicago understand the important connection between mental, physical and spiritual health.
 They strive to provide patients with comprehensive, integrated care.
 Through a variety of practices, the mind-body medicine team at our Illinois facility focuses on helping cancer patients grow emotionally strong and resilient, so they can better manage the pain or distress caused by cancer and/or related treatments.

 Upon a cancer patients’ arrival, mind-body therapists brief them on the numerous counseling options available at the Chicago hospital.
 Those options include cancer support groups, as well as individual, couple and family therapy.
-Mind-body medicine therapists at Midwestern are also available to teach cancer patients, their families and caregivers relaxation and stress-management techniques with tools like guided imagery, which is designed to use positive images to counter physical or mental distress.
+Mind-body medicine therapists at our Illinois hospital are also available to teach cancer patients, their families and caregivers relaxation and stress-management techniques with tools like guided imagery, which is designed to use positive images to counter physical or mental distress.
 Deep-breathing exercises may also help.
 These trained therapists may also offer stress-management classes or laughter therapy sessions designed to lower stress, manage blood pressure and reduce pain.

 Cancer patients can also take advantage of the animal-assisted therapy program, spending time with our four-legged staffer, Tori, and her trainer, Cindy Ingram.
 The Australian labradoodle offers an often-welcome distraction for patients experiencing pain or emotional distress.
 She may be particularly comforting to those who are missing their pets while undergoing treatment away from home.